Nikolai Leskov: Later years

 In his last years Leskov suffered from angina pectoris and asthma.
 There were also rumours, whose accuracy and substantiation have been questioned, that he had been diagnosed with male breast cancer.
 In early 1894 he caught a severe cold; by the end of the year his general condition had deteriorated.
-Responding to Pavel Tretyakov's special request, Leskov (still very ill) agreed to pose for Valentin Serov, but in February 1895, when the portrait was exhibited in the Tretyakovskaya Gallery, he felt utterly upset both by the portrait and the black frame.
+Responding to Pavel Tretyakov's special request, Leskov (still very ill) agreed to pose for Valentin Serov, but in February 1895, when the portrait was exhibited in the Tretyakov Gallery, he felt utterly upset both by the portrait and the black frame.

 On 5 March 1895, Leskov died, aged 64.
 The funeral service was held in silence, in accordance with the writer's December 1892 will, forbidding any speeches to be held over his dead body.
 "I know I have many bad things in me and do not deserve to be praised or pitied," he explained.
 Leskov was interred in the Literatorskiye Mostki necropolis at the Volkovo Cemetery in Saint Petersburg (the section reserved for literary figures).
 Due to Leskov's purportedly difficult nature (he has been described as despotic, vindictive, quick-tempered and prone to didacticism), he spent the last years of his life alone, his biological daughter Vera (from his first marriage) living far away and never visiting; his son Andrey residing in the capital but avoiding his father.